topwebworks/nextjs-brettsnyder/README.md

 2. **Type:** `clearAllCacheNow()` in console
 3. **Press Enter** - page will auto-refresh with fresh content

-*This clears all service worker caches, browser storage, and forces a clean reload.*
+*This clears all browser caches, storage, and forces a clean reload.*

 ### Adding Content